 This section of the website provides information on the important steps that are being taken to prepare for Brexit, including the supports and information available to citizens, businesses and others with specific concerns about how the UK’s departure from the EU will affect them.

 Although Brexit has long been one of the most talked-about subjects in Ireland, it hasn’t actually happened yet.
-However we are now in the final stage of negotiations and on 29 March 2019 the UK will formally leave the EU.
+However we are now in the final stages of the withdrawal negotiations and on 29 March 2019 the UK will formally leave the EU.